Hallo mensen, Leo Hier. The topic today is HMAC Key Cryptography in Swift and an example of how to authenticate messages with native Swift.

 There’s a way to derive keys using CryptoKit from almost every kind of input.
 This way you can create very complex cryptography operations with just a few steps.

-That's all my people, I hope you liked this as I liked writing.
-If you want to support this blog you can Buy Me a Coffee or just leave a comment saying hello.
+That’s all my people, I hope you liked reading this article as much as I enjoyed writing it.
+If you want to support this blog you can Buy Me a Coffee or leave a comment saying hello.
+You can also sponsor posts and I’m open to